Skip To Content

 Extract DEMs from the imagery

-In the user interface, you can specify either a DSM ( top surface extracted from point cloud) or a DTM ( estimated bare earth with filters applied to remove vegetation and buildings).
+In the user interface, you can specify either a DSM (top surface extracted from point cloud) or a DTM (estimated bare earth with filters applied to remove vegetation and buildings).

 Extracting a DTM is only possible in image overlap regions covered by multiple images.
 In any areas with no overlap, your DEM will have gaps.

-Creating orthomosaics
+Create orthomosaics

 Note:

-As an alternative to sharing the orthomosaic as a tile layer, you can also use ArcGIS Image Server to share the mosaic dataset —consider which approach makes the most sense to share for your use case.
+As an alternative to sharing the orthomosaic as a tile layer, you can also use ArcGIS Image Server to share the mosaic dataset Consider which approach makes the most sense to share for your use case.

 See Generate an orthomosaic using the Orthomosaic wizard for details about the standard workflow.